lStanev00/PvP-Scalpel-FrontEnd/V3-React-Vite-Express/front-end/README.md

+This application is currently in development.
+Expect accurate documentation with the first stable release.
+If you encounter a bug, please report it.
+Thank you in advance!

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: